 - Will the Coronavirus delay the application review process?
 Currently, outside of some small delays in responding to emails, we do not foresee any real impact to the actual processing and review of applications.

 - What should I do if I cannot take the GRE, GMAT, or English Proficiency tests?
-The GRE, GMAT, and English Proficiency tests have some virtual and home versions for students that we accept as office.
+The GRE, GMAT, and English Proficiency tests have some virtual and home versions for students that we accept as official.
 If possible we recommend you see if you can take one of those versions.
 If you cannot take the GRE, GMAT, or English Proficiency tests, please submit the test score waiver form and indicate on the form that you cannot take the test due to COVID-19 and why you are unable to take a virtual or home version.
 The request will be sent to the department, for final approval on the waiver.
 If the waiver is approved, the scores may be required if admitted.
 Many centers are re-opening and applicants should check with the appropriate testing services to see what is available.

 - What do I do if I cannot get my residency form notarized?
 You can get your residency form notarized through the drive-thorugh windows at many banks.
 In addition many town offices now provide virtual notarization or other safe methods to get documents notarized.
 If you need more assistance on finding notaries please contact our office.